kerning is currently on hiatus. Back issues are still available, see them all below.

 “Messing about in boats” is a phrase from Kenneth Grahame’s book “The Wind in the Willows”, which is the inspiration for both the name of our house in Maine and our new small press.
 After spending time combing his text for other options, we realized we didn’t need to marry ourselves to the book, but might expand our search.
 But where?
 To what?

-Then Maya woke up one morning and said a new title had come to her during the night: Kerning.
+Then Maya woke up one morning and said a new title had come to her during the night: kerning.

 In typographical parlance, kerning is the space between two letters, an often-unnoticed adjustment made by designers to connect the letters, which in turn helps with our understanding of a word.
 Kerning is the unseen in everything, it’s the liminal space.
 And since we’ve said we want to publish the work of writers whose work lives in this particular space, it feels perfect.